Rjpdude/redux-pods/README.md

 ## Trackers

-Pod states can track changes to other pod states through their `track` method:
+States expose a `track` method to track changes to another state and effect changes accordingly

 ```ts
 const userState = state({